Leadership

 Marlin Hart

-Survey Researcher Assistant
+Survey Researcher 2

 At HSRC, Marlin works primarily with the Prevention and Early Intervention Evaluation team, as well as the Community Services.
 Marlin supports the PEI and CSS teams where he assists with quality assurance for County level and State level reporting as well as creating protocol manuals, trainings, testing, developing and development for the Mental Health Outcomes Management System (mHOMS).Contact: